Table of contents

-After recently moving to Roscommon, thought we should get out and explore.
+After recently moving to Roscommon, we thought we should get out and explore.
 Me and my son set of for wander round the new neighborhood.
-And what we came across was the ruins of the Roscommon Castle.
+And what we came across was the ruins of the Roscommon Castle and Loughnaneane Park.

 A Brief History Of The Castle

-“Now in ruins, this dramatic and imposing 13th-century Norman castle was once in the hands of Hugh O’Connor, King of Connaught.
+The Roscommon Castle now in ruins, this large and striking 13th-century Norman castle was once of Hugh O’Connor, the King of Connaught.
 It features a quadrangular plan with rounded bastions at the corners and a double-towered entrance gate.

-Roscommon Castle, a 13th-century Norman structure, was built in 1269 by Robert de Ufford, Justiciar of Ireland, on lands which were taken from an Augustinian priory.
+The castles 7 Norman structure, built back in 1269 by then Robert de Ufford, on lands which were taken from an Augustinian priory.

-The castle was laid siege by the Connacht King Aodh O’Connor in 1272.
-Eight years on, it was once more in the possession of the English garrison and fully restored.
-By the year 1340, the O’Connors had regained possession and held it until 1569, when it then fell to Sir Henry Sidney, who at the time was the Lord Deputy.
+The castle was laid to siege by the Connacht King Aodh O’Connor in 1272.
+Eight years on, and then again in the possession of the English garrison and fully restored.
+1340 came around and the O’Connors had regained possession and held it until 1569, to which it then fell to Sir Henry Sidney, who at the time was the Lord Deputy.

 Our Visit To The Castle